soxueren/atsd/rule-engine/README.md

 Count based windows analyze the last N sample regardless of when they occurred.
-The count window holds up to N samples, to which aggregate function such as `avg()` or `max()` can be applied as part of expression.
-When the COUNT-based window becomes full, the oldest (last) data sample is removed to free up space for an incoming sample.
+The count window holds up to N samples, to which aggregate function such as `avg()` or `max()` can be applied as part of an expression.
+When the COUNT-based window becomes full, the oldest data sample is replaced with an incoming sample.

 ![Count Based Window](images/count_based_window3.png "count_based_window")

 ### Time Based Windows – 3 Second Window Example

-Time based windows analyze data samples that were recorded in the last N seconds (or minutes, hours).
+Time based windows analyze data samples that were recorded in the last N seconds, minutes, or hours.
 The time window doesn't limit how many samples can be held by the window.
 It automatically removes data samples that move outside of the time interval as time passes.

 ![Time Based Window](images/time_based_window3.png "time_based_window")